-Besides, you can use all features of Fluid in layouts, which you’ll get to
+Besides, you can use all Fluid features in layouts, which you will get to

-know in the course of this chapter, for building templates.
+know in this chapter, for building templates.
 So layouts offer

 various possibilities for efficiently templating a web application.

-Now that you got to know how you can structure templates with layouts and partials, we want to explore some options ViewHelpers offer.
-In the following segment we’ll introduce a powerful tool for template building.
+Now that you know how you can structure templates with layouts and partials, we want to explore some options ViewHelpers offer.
+In the following segment, we will introduce a powerful tool for template building.
 A ViewHelper which combines the possibilities of Fluid and the classic TYPO3-templating.